verbelowski/starlight/english/policy.md

+-
-- This data allows for searching and displaying information about Discord server users, as well as performing commands quickly and efficiently.
-Therefore, if you are on a server where we provide the Service and wish to remove your data from temporary storage, you should leave that server to ensure your data is deleted.
+This data allows for searching and displaying information about Discord server users and performing commands quickly.
+Therefore, if you are on a server where we provide the Service and wish to remove your data from temporary storage, you should leave that server to ensure deletion.